 Research

 Recently, we have determined that ligation of specific transmembrane integrins and cadherins have functional effects on force generation that are independent of changes in actin-myosin cross-bridging.
 Current studies in the lab are directed at further understanding the relative contribution and interaction between cellular tethering pathways in transmitting force on cellular, tissue, and in vivo scale in states of health and disease.
-Our laboratory also utilizes transgenic and knockout approaches, ex vivo an in vivo contraction assays, as well as advanced imaging techniques to visualize and quantify airway contraction.
+Our laboratory utilizes transgenic and knockout approaches, ex vivo an in vivo contraction assays, as well as advanced imaging techniques to visualize and quantify force transmission.
 In addition to these ongoing studies, we also collaborate with members of the DeGrado lab to advance the design, screening, and validation of more potent small molecule inhibitors of novel targets we have identified.

 Current Projects